 - complies with all laws and regulations in any state or country where the Ad is displayed;

-- Publisher’s or its affiliate’s website(s) do not, and will not during the term of the Advertising Agreement, contain any material described in Section 4.2 of these Terms and Conditions;
+- Publisher’s or its affiliate’s Properties do not, and will not during the term of the Advertising Agreement, contain any restricted material described herein;

-- Publisher’s or its affiliate’s website(s) are free of any “worm”, “virus” or other device that could impair or injure any person or entity;
+- Publisher’s or its affiliate’s Properties are free of any “worm”, “virus”, or other devices that could impair or injure any person or entity;

 - it is generally familiar with the nature of the Internet and will comply with all laws and regulations that may apply;

 - it will conduct its business in compliance with all applicable laws, rules, and regulations;